Attention, curly queens & kings—there’s a new hair care game-changer in town. Say hello to the moisturizing & styling powers of hair milk.

 - Style & define – Now, it's time to unleash your creativity.
 Style your hair by scrunching, finger-coiling, braiding or twisting your curls with your hands.
 Your hair milk should provide some hold to your style.
 However, you can always add PATTERN’s Styling Cream if you need extra hold.
 If you’ll be styling with heat, it’s also essential to add a product like our Heat Protectant at this time to protect your juicy & joyful locks.

 - Air dry or diffuse – Allow your hair to air dry or diffuse your curls on a low heat setting.
-Avoid excessive heat from blow dryers whenever possible, as the heat can cause moisture loss & potentially damage your curls.
+Avoid excessive heat from blow dryers whenever possible, as the heat can cause moisture loss & potentially damage your hair type.
 Consider using PATTERN’s Blow Dryer on its low heat setting to ensure a controlled and gentle drying process while maintaining the health and vitality of your curls.

 Unlock All-Day Hydration & Nourishment with PATTERN